Bali catamaran sailing in turquoise Caribbean waters

 • • Individual debriefs and logbook sign-off

-• • ICC paperwork completion (subject to pass)
+• • SLC paperwork completion (subject to pass)

 • • Course wrap-up and next-steps guidance